The Policies page in the Settings area of the SAP Customer Data Cloud Console allows the site administrator to define various site policies.

 The screens of this screen-set will not necessarily be displayed in the following scenario:

-- A user registers via the social login widget that is built into Gigya's registration screen, and therefore is missing a field that has been set to "required".
+- A user registers via the social login widget that is built into SAP Customer Data Cloud's registration screen, and therefore is missing a field that has been set to "required".
 The Registration Completion screen that will be displayed is the one that belongs to the same screen-set used for registering the user.

 For more information, see Screen-Sets.

-Email verification is done by sending a verification link to the email address registered to the user.
-You can specify the format of the verification email using the Email Templates page in Gigya's website.
-For more information, see Email Templates.
+Email link verification is done by sending a verification link to the email address registered to the user.

 The following options are available once email verification has been selected: